oroinc/documentation/backend/entities/migration.rst

 ..    php bin/console doctrine:schema:update --dump-sql

-If the command displays unexpected information, double-check the configured mapping information and rerun the command.
+Double-check the configured mapping information and rerun the command if the command displays unexpected information.

 When everything is displayed as expected, update the database schema by passing the ``--force`` option: